 - Bill Number TBD: Ensure that budgetary appropriations are sufficient for full implementation of the Maine Clean Elections Act.

-- Bill Number TBD: Give municipalities the option to implement early voting for up to 30 days before an election, reducing voter wait times and burdens on town clerks.
+- LD 619: Give municipalities the option to implement early voting for up to 30 days before an election, reducing voter wait times and burdens on town clerks.

 For more information or to lend your support, please get in touch.